District-scale surface temperatures generated from high-resolution longitudinal thermal infrared images

 \subsection{Factors consideration}

-When evaluating $T_{ij}$ from the rooftop observatory, several factors have to be taken into account.
-First, the buildings, streets, and trees which could be seen from the observatory are exposed to longwave radiations mainly coming from the skydome.
+When evaluating $T_{ij}$ from the rooftop observatory, several factors must be considered.
+First, the buildings, streets, and trees that could be seen from the observatory are exposed to longwave radiations mainly coming from the skydome.
 Then, in tandem with the longwave radiation released by the element ($L$) being observed from the observatory, the longwave radiation from the sky ($L^{sky}$) is reflected into the air.
 Both $L^{sky}$ and $L$ pass through the atmosphere before arriving at the observatory, then together with the longwave radiation emitted by the atmosphere ($L^{atm}$), transmitting through the window of the housing before reaching the infrared receptor.
 Along with other types of radiation, the infrared receptor also captures longwave radiation from the window ($L^{win}$).
 The camera output voltage corresponding to $U_{ij}$ combining the relationship defined in Equation \ref{eq:T} and the aforementioned factors could be expressed as the following equation :

 where $\varepsilon_{ij}$ is the thermal emissivity from the element at position $ij$ in the thermal image, $\tau^{atm}_{ij}$ is the transmissivity of the atmosphere between the element and the rooftop observatory, and $\tau^{win}$ is the transmissivity of the window.